-As I was running on the treadmill this past week, the connection struck me.
-Different speakers begin their presentations in different ways, just like these runners.
-There are jump starts in presentations, too.
-And it’s actually one of the more modern ways to begin.
-It’s not as common these days for speakers to give long, drawn out introductions anymore.
+When you hear the words “jump start” you probably think about hooking cables up to your car battery after you left the dome light on all night and can’t get the engine started the next morning.
+But did you know there are jump starts in presentations too?
+It’s one of the more modern ways to begin.
+It’s not as common anymore for speakers to give long, drawn out introductions where they warm the audience up.
 Instead, we see speakers who simply jump in, as if they were in the middle of a conversation already.

 This type of jump start intro can really grab the attention of your audience and set an exciting pace for your presentation.
-If you are brave enough to try one (and I hope you are), here’s how you do it.
+Here’s how you do it.

-This is probably the biggest component of the jump start intro.
-You have to start with content that sounds like it’s continuing rather than beginning.
+The biggest component of the jump start intro is using content that sounds like it’s continuing rather than beginning.
 For example, you might normally begin a presentation with something like this: “Thanks for having me.
 I’ve really been looking forward to being with you.
 Today we are going to talk about how company culture touches every part of your organization.”
 However, with a jump start intro, you might say something like: “We can’t keep pretending company culture doesn’t matter.”
 Or “In the wee hours of the morning, before any of you arrived, your company culture clocked in and got the work day started.”

 When you start with content that feels like it is ongoing, the audience engages immediately.
 They realize the fast pace and have to listen intently to get up to speed.
 They don’t want to get left behind.
 And if you start off with a story, many more areas of their brains light up with activity, meaning they are literally more engaged than they are with a more basic introduction.